Why is my lawn brown patches

 3. 3

-Use fungicides, pesticides, or soil amendments to address specific causes of the brown patches.
+Use fungicides, insecticides, or other targeted treatments to address any diseases or pests contributing to the brown patches.

 Frequently Asked Questions